-Ethereum is among the oldest cryptocurrencies ranking number 2 in terms of market capitalization.
+Ethereum is among the oldest cryptocurrencies ranking number 2 in terms of market capitalisation.
 It has a large and committed community as demonstrated by the 673 million transactions conducted.

 ETH Counterparty Risk: A+

 Ethereum is the most diverse ecosystem of digital currencies with nearly 100 million holders.
-There are many organizations that are dedicated to pushing the ecosystem further and decisions are community based.
+There are many organisations that are dedicated to pushing the ecosystem further and decisions are community based.